Azure/azureml-assets/training/model_management/components/import_model/README.md

 1. _compute_ (STRING, required)

-    Compute to run pipeline job
+    Compute to run pipeline job.

 ## 3.2 Parameters for Model Download Component

 1. _model_source_ (STRING, optional)

-    Source from which model can be downloaded.Currently users can download model from the sources given below.
+    Source from which model can be downloaded.
+Currently users can download model from the sources given below.
 Default value is "Huggingface".

     1. AzureBlob
     2. GIT